Course Start Date

 LEARN NEW SKILLS

-- Live solo and group performance
+- Perform solo and in groups

-- Music software and hardware
+- Work with music software and hardware

-- Freelance business skills
+- Develop freelance business skills

 DEVELOP YOUR TALENT